vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 # Running the ChatGPT DLP on Testnet

 This tutorial introduces the concept of data liquidity pools and proof of contribution by having you create your own data liquidity pool and validators.
-It will take about 1 hour to get setup.
+It is based on the standard [smart contract template](https://github.com/vana-com/dlp-smart-contracts) and [validator template](https://github.com/vana-com/vana-dlp-chatgpt), and will take about 1 hour to get setup.
 You will:
 - Deploy a data liquidity pool smart contract
 - Register validators to run proof of contribution, ensuring chatGPT data quality
 - Submit chatGPT data to test that proof of contribution is working